BradleyCulley/bradleyculley.github.io/_posts/2023-12-22-the-cross-cultural-experience.md

 Or "Wow, they don't sue each other at the metaphorical drop of a hat!".
 But that ain't it.</p>

 <p>The real thing is ancient Roman human sacrifice, though bloodsport at The Colosseum.
-An estimated 400,000 people were murdered at the Colosseum, every time surrounded by an enthusiastic crowd.
+An estimated 400,000 people were murdered at The Colosseum in Rome, every one surrounded by an enthusiastic crowd.
 Imaging getting up bright and early to see a gladiator fight.
 Your friends and family are super excited.
 Today's the big day.</p>